Pakistan Stock Exchange: 2016–present: Pakistan Stock Exchange

 The Pakistan Stock Exchange (PSX) was established in January 2016 following the Government of Pakistan’s decision to merge the three main stock exchanges of Karachi, Lahore, and Islamabad into a single national bourse.
 A two-day mock trading session was conducted by the Karachi Stock Exchange before the official launch on 11 January 2016.
 The merger was intended to reduce market fragmentation, improve regulatory oversight, and strengthen the case for strategic partnerships to bring in technological expertise and international investors.
 It marked the second phase of the Stock Exchanges (Corporatisation, Demutualisation and Integration) Act, 2012, passed by a joint session of the Parliament of Pakistan.

 In 2017, a consortium of Chinese exchanges including the Shanghai Stock Exchange, Shenzhen Stock Exchange, and the China Financial Futures Exchange acquired a 40% strategic stake in PSX, making China its single largest foreign shareholder.
 Through this partnership, PSX was linked with Chinese capital markets under the "China Connect" system, enabling greater cross-border investment flows.

-In June 2017, MSCI upgraded Pakistan to the status of an emerging market after nearly a decade as a frontier market.
-However, in September 2021, MSCI downgraded Pakistan back to frontier market status, citing persistent low liquidity and reduced foreign investor participation.
+On 29 June 2020, Balochistan Liberation Army (BLA) militants attacked the PSX building, resulting in eight people killed and seven others injured.

 By December 2024, the exchange had 525 listed companies with a combined market capitalization of approximately PKR 14.5 trillion.
+By February 2026, listings had grown to 561 companies and combined market capitalization to about PKR 18.28 trillion.

 The exchange operates several key indices, including the KSE 100 Index, KSE-30 Index, and KMI 30 Index, which are widely used benchmarks for market performance in Pakistan.
 Net number of companies do vary after excluding the list of companies which are non-compliant or de-listed.

-In recent years, PSX has faced significant volatility amid macroeconomic challenges such as currency depreciation, political instability, and inflationary pressures.
-In 2022, the bourse experienced a major downturn in investor confidence due to an ongoing balance-of-payments crisis.
-By contrast, in 2024 and 2025, the exchange showed signs of recovery, supported by foreign inflows after Pakistan reached a new International Monetary Fund standby agreement and easing inflation trends.

 Market structure and operations

 The Pakistan Stock Exchange operates as a demutualised entity under the Stock Exchanges (Corporatisation, Demutualisation and Integration) Act, 2012.
 Its ownership is divided between shareholders, brokers, and strategic investors, with the Securities and Exchange Commission of Pakistan (SECP) acting as the primary regulator.

 PSX offers trading across multiple asset classes, including equities, corporate debt instruments, government securities, exchange-traded funds (ETFs), futures, and derivatives.
 Trading is conducted electronically through the Karachi Automated Trading System (KATS), which provides nationwide connectivity.

 Clearing, settlement, and custodial services are provided through the Central Depository Company of Pakistan (CDC) and the National Clearing Company of Pakistan (NCCPL).
-Settlement typically takes place on a T+2 basis, in line with international practice.
+Settlement typically takes place on a T+1 basis, which was adopted on 9 February 2026 to align with international standards.